The Brain Benefits of Regular Exercise for College Students

 Depending on the type of activity you choose, you could gain a wide variety of physical benefits from your exercise routine.
 But for college students enmeshed in their studies, the pursuit of physical perfection can be a hard sell.

 Luckily, exercise also provides plenty of advantages on the mental front, as well.
-And for students seeking ways to boost brain power, this could be a major boon.
+And for students seeking ways to boost brain power, the brain benefits of regular exercise could be a major boon.

 Need a Mood Boost?